Business Advisory Services

 Is bonus depreciation available on foreign rental property?

-No. Both Section 179 and bonus depreciation are not available for property located outside the U.S..
+No. Both Section 179 and bonus depreciation are not available for property located outside the U.S.

 Can Section 179 create a loss on a partnership return?

-Generally no. Section 179 cannot create or increase a loss on Form 1065.
+Generally, No. Section 179 cannot create or increase a loss on Form 1065.
 This is a key limitation for partnerships and multi-member LLCs.

 Does bonus depreciation have recapture issues like Section 179?

 Not directly.
 Bonus depreciation doesn’t require recapture upon a change in use, but the asset continues depreciating and recapture may apply at sale.
+While not an issue with rental properties, listed property does have a recapture component under IRC Section 280F as it intersects IRC Section 168.

 Should I use Section 179 if I might move into the property later?